 How to Use Neheb the Eternal in Standard, Modern, and other 60-card Competitive Formats

-Neheb, the Eternal in Commander (EDH) and Casual Play
+Neheb, the Eternal in EDH / Commander & Kitchen Table Magic

-Even in one-on-one Commander, you can set up Neheb, the Eternal in such a way to be a powerful mana generator, as well as a strong attacker.
+Even in one-on-one EDH, you can set up Neheb, the Eternal in such a way to be a powerful mana generator, as well as a strong attacker.
 He’s a better multiplayer Commander than a 1-vs-1 Commander, but he’s still a solid creature.
-There are so many decent 5-mana Red creatures in Commander, however, that Neheb, the Eternal needs to be part of a greater life loss/direct damage strategy (such as Purphoros, God of the Forge) to be effective.
+There are so many decent 5-mana Red creatures in Commander, however.
+Neheb, the Eternal needs to be part of a greater life loss/direct damage strategy (such as Purphoros, God of the Forge) to be effective.

-In casual “kitchen table” Magic, Neheb, the Eternal is definitely worth of attention.
-He’s a force in multiplayer casual games.
-But even in traditional one-on-one Magic, he’s just a really fun card to play with and build around.
+In casual “Kitchen Table” Magic, Neheb, the Eternal is definitely worthy of attention.
+He’s a force in casual multiplayer games.
+But, even in traditional one-on-one Magic, he’s just a really fun card to play with and build around.

 The Organic Rise and Fall of Neheb, the Eternal’s Price

 What there’s most to like about Neheb, the Eternal is that his price seems to be gaining stability rather quickly.
 After pre-ordering for $5, an initial surge of supply cut his price in half.
-Then, even after no competitive Standard play thus far, his price rebounded to $4.50 before a second wave of supply brought it back down to $4.
-What does this tell us?
-People really want this guy.
+Then, even after no competitive Standard play early on, his price rebounded to $4.50 before a second wave of supply brought it back down to $4.
+People really wanted this guy.

-As I doubt that competitive players are eating up this guy, it seems that your everyday Magic player is looking to add these to their deck-building toolbox.
+As competitive players weren't exactly eating up this guy, it seemed everyday Magic players looked to add these to this Legendary Minotaur to their deck-building toolbox.
 There’s always talk of Magic card price speculation driving up prices.
-That doesn’t seem to be the case at all here.
+That wasn't the case at all here.

-As reviews are mixed on this set for now, the supply is probably not going to be nearly as high as Amonkhet’s.
+With the mixed reviews that Hour of Devastation recieved, the supply of mythic rares from the set are probably not going to be nearly as high as Amonkhet’s.
 This means a card like Neheb, the Eternal looks like a good investment.
 While I would hardly speculate on him, this is a good creature that definitely has a future in the casual Magic world, and may even have his day in the sun in Standard.